 At each reporting date, the Bank assesses whether there is any indication of impairment on nonfinancial assets.
 When an indicator of impairment exists or when an annual impairment testing for an asset is required, the Bank makes a formal estimate of recoverable amount.
-Recoverable amount is the higher of an asset's (or cash-generating units) fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case the recoverable amount is assessed as part of the cash-generating unit to which it belongs.
+Recoverable amount is the higher of an asset's (or cash-generating units) fair value less costs of disposal and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case the recoverable amount is assessed as part of the cash-generating unit to which it belongs.
 Where the carrying amount of an asset (or cash generating unit) exceeds its recoverable amount, the asset (or cash-generating unit) is considered impaired and is written down to its recoverable amount.
+Impairment losses are recognized in profit or loss.

 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessment of the time value of money and the risks specific to the asset (or cash-generating unit).
-In determining fair value lest cost to sell, recent market transactions are taken into account, if available.
+In determining fair value lest cost of disposal, recent market transactions are taken into account, if available.
 If no such transaction can be identified, an appropriate valuation model is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded entities or other available fair value indicators.